Heartworm Disease In Dogs and Cats

 I created the following table to provide information about some commonly prescribed oral and topical heartworm preventatives:

-If you live in an area where there are mosquitos, then your dog or cat is at risk of contracting heartworm disease.
+If you live in an area where there are mosquitoes, then your dog or cat is at risk of contracting heartworm disease.
 The best way to protect your pet is to make sure that your pet receives a heartworm preventative every month.